Immortal Beloved: The period of speculation (1827 to 1969)

-In his biography of Beethoven, Schindler (1840) named Julie ("Giulietta") Guicciardi as the "Immortal Beloved".
-But research by Tellenbach (1983) indicated that her cousin Franz von Brunsvik may have suggested Giulietta to Schindler, to distract any suspicion away from his sister Josephine Brunsvik, with whom Beethoven had been hopelessly in love from 1799 to ca. 1809/1810.

-La Mara (1909) published Teréz Brunszvik's memoirs, which show her full of admiration and adoration of Beethoven.
-This, together with interviews of some of the Brunsvik descendants, led her to the conclusion that Therese must have been the "Immortal Beloved."
+In his 1840 biography of Beethoven, Anton Schindler named Julie ("Giulietta") Guicciardi as the "Immortal Beloved".
+But research by Tellenbach (1983) indicated that Giulietta's cousin Franz von Brunsvik may have suggested her to Schindler, to distract any suspicion away from his sister Josephine Brunsvik, with whom Beethoven had been hopelessly in love from 1799 to around 1809/1810.
+La Mara (1909) published Therese Brunsvik's memoirs, which show her full of admiration and adoration of Beethoven.
+This, together with interviews of some of the Brunsvik descendants, led her to the conclusion that Therese must have been the "Immortal Beloved".

-At first most researchers, including Alexander Wheelock Thayer, also thought Therese was the "Immortal Beloved".
-Thayer thought the letter must have been written around 1806-07.
+At first, most researchers, including Alexander Wheelock Thayer, also believed Therese was the "Immortal Beloved".
+Thayer thought the letter must have been written around 1806–07.
 Thomas-San-Galli (1909, 1910) checked out the official listings of guests in Bohemia, and at first (in 1909) concluded that Amalie Sebald was the "Immortal Beloved".
-Sebald was definitely not in Prague at the beginning of July 1812, and Cooper (2000, p.
-416) consequently ruled her out as a candidate.
-Thomas-San-Galli then speculated (in 1910) that it might instead have been Teréz Brunszvik, who he thought could have secretly traveled to Prague.
+Sebald was definitely not in Prague at the beginning of July, 1812, and Cooper consequently ruled her out as a possibility.
+Thomas-San-Galli then speculated (in 1910) that it might instead have been Therese Brunsvik, whom he believed could have secretly traveled to Prague.